eaglerock1337/gobat/README.md

 ## Usage

 Currently, the application is still in the prelimiary development phase.
 However, I am adding unit tests for every module I create, so `go test` can be run inside each package to see if unit tests are passing.

+## Development

+### Documentation

+All parts of the project and its packages are documented by `go doc` standards to make pulling up documentation easy.
+Here is how to pull up the docs accordingly:

+`go doc board` - Pull basic documentation of the board package, the types included, and creation functions `go doc board -all -u` - Pull full documentation of the board package, including all member methods and internal variables

+### Testing

+Full code coverage is included by unit tests included for all packages.
+You can test coverage by specifying which package you would like to test like so:

+`go test github.com/eaglerock1337/go/battleship/pkg/board`

+You can also refer to the test locally (for example, this can be run from the `battleship` root directory to test `board`):

+`go test ./pkg/board`

+You can check for full code coverage by using the `cover` tool that you can install from here:

+`go get golang.org/x/tools/cmd/cover`

+Testing the `board` package with code coverage can be done like so:

+`go test -coverprofile boardcoverage.html github.com/eaglerock1337/go/battleship/pkg/board`